Introduction to Cowfold

 - Ryushinkan Karate Club

-We are surrounded by beautiful countryside and there are numerous opportunities for enjoyable walks in the village.
+We are surrounded by beautiful countryside and there are numerous opportunities for enjoyable walks around the village.
 Some suggestions are given in this article:

 The First Cowfold Scout Group serves the rural community south of Horsham.
 The Group is prominent within the community and has a HQ on the village playing field.
 Alongside the thriving Beaver, Cub and Scout sections, an Explorer unit helps to meet the needs of the 14 to 18 year olds in the area.
 Contact Group Scout Leader (GSL) Ellen Barker by phone on 01403 865791 or by email at firstname.lastname@example.org.